Kelv04/Software-Requirements/SRS.md

 3.6.1 Data Privacy Regulations

 Compliance with data privacy laws, especially Malaysia’s Personal Data Protection Act (PDPA), is a primary design constraint in the development of this ride-sharing platform.
 To uphold students and staff members privacy rights, the system must obtain informed and explicit consent from users prior to collecting any personal information such as names, student IDs, vehicle information, or location data.
+Users must be given the option to enable/disable GPS tracking from their profile settings in compliance with PDPA consent requirements.
 This consent must be clearly communicated, and users should be able to control how their data is used.

 Data access controls must be implemented to ensure that sensitive data is only accessible to authorized personnel.
 This involves adopting role-based access control (RBAC), encryption of sensitive information, and maintaining access logs to monitor usage and detect suspicious activities.
 For instance, only admin users should be able to view system- wide analytics or modify platform settings, while students and staff are restricted to their own profiles and ride interactions.